criles25/nose_priority/README.md

 Nose_priority is intended to be used in the continuous integration setting (but does not have to be).
 The expected sequence of tasks when using nose_priority is:

-1. Write tests using node.
+1. Write tests using nose.
 2. Run nose_priority with `prioritize`.
 3. Do `nosetests -a priority=1 ; nosetests -a priority=2`.
 4. Feed log of test execution into nose_priority.